 There are a vast number of alternative stream ciphers that have been proposed in cryptographic literature as well as an equally vast number that appear in implementations and products world-wide.
-Many are based on the use of LFSRs since such ciphers tend to be more amenable to analysis and it is easier to assess the security they offer.
+Many are based on the use of LFSRs since such ciphers tend to be more amenable to analysis and it is easier to assess the security that they offer.

 There are essentially four distinct approaches to stream cipher design.
-The first is termed the information-theoretic approach explained in one-time pad.
-The second approach is that of system-theoretic design.
+The first approach is that of system-theoretic design.
 In essence, the cryptographer designs the cipher along established guidelines which ensure that the cipher is resistant to all known attacks.
 While there is, of course, no substantial guarantee that future cryptanalysis will be unsuccessful, it is this design approach that is perhaps the most common in cipher design.
 The third approach is to attempt to relate the difficulty of breaking the stream cipher to solving some difficult problem.
 This complexity-theoretic approach is very appealing, but in practice the ciphers that have been developed tend to be rather slow and impractical.
 The final approach is that of designing a randomized cipher.
 Here the aim is to ensure that the cipher is resistant to any practical amount of cryptanalytic work rather than being secure against an unlimited amount of work.

-C One-time Pad
+c) One-time Pad

-A one-time pad, sometimes called the Vernam cipher, uses a string of bits that is completely at random.
-The keystream is the same length as the plaintext and the random string is combined using bitwise XOR with the plaintext to the ciphertext.
-Since the entire keystream is random, an opponent with infinite contact of the sees the ciphertext.
-Such a said to offer perfect secrecy and the analysis of the one-time pad is seen as one cornerstones of modern cryptography.
+A one-time pad, sometimes called the Vernam cipher, uses a string of bits that is generated completely at random.
+The keystream is the same length as the plaintext message and the random string is combined using bitwise XOR with the plaintext to produce the ciphertext.
+Since the entire keystream is random, an opponent with infinite computational resources can only guess the plaintext if he sees the ciphertext.
+Such a cipher is said to offer perfect secrecy and the analysis of the one-time pad is seen as one of the cornerstones of modern cryptography.

-35 Attacks on Ciphers
+3.5 Attacks on Ciphers